SlavaOig/oig-assessment/README.md

 Make sure that you can show a working prototype of the application.

 ## The application
-Create an application in which the end-user can plan and manage questionnaires.
-A questionnaire in this context is a means of gathering answers to questions online on a large scale.
+Create an application in which the end-user can plan and manage surveys.
+A survey in this context is a means of gathering answers to questions online on a large scale.

 ### Prerequisites